changyaochen/changyaochen.github.io/_posts/2018-06-01-EM-algorithm.md

 Finally, how about finding maximum log-likelihood with gradient descent?
 One surely can, and maybe with faster speed.
 However, as there are many knobs to turn in the gradient descent process, EM algorithm can be implemented more easily, with clear narratives.

 ## He or she?
 Talk is cheap, we need to see that EM algorithm actually works.
 Of course we do.
 Remember the question that got us started?
-We want to fit the 30,000 weights with a mixture with two Gaussian distributions,
+We want to fit the 30,000 weights with a mixture with two Gaussian distributions, using the EM-algorithm outlined above.
+[Here](https://github.com/changyaochen/changyaochen.github.io/blob/master/assets/notebooks/EM.ipynb#EM) you can find a quick implementation for this use case, and the animation below shows the fitting result from the first 20 iterations.

 <figure>
 <a href="/assets/images/EM_gaussian_mixture.gif"><img src="/assets/images/EM_gaussian_mixture.gif"></a>
 </figure>

+After we have let the EM algorithm to converge, we got the final parameters as: \\(\mu_1 = 170.032\\), \\(\sigma_1 = 4.957\\), \\(\pi_1 = 0.331\\), and \\(\mu_2 = 199.862\\), \\(\sigma_2 = 15.052\\), \\(\pi_2 = 0.669\\).
+Now we can comfortably answer the question: if someone is drawn from the same population, with a weight of 180 lb., then there is 0.322 of probability being a he, and a 0.678 probability being a she.
+This seems reasonable, given that there are more women than men in the given population.
+Unlike hard assignment methods such as k means, here we give a probabilistic answer, which is more natural.